Introduction to the Clogher Diocesan Records

 DIO RC/1: Summary

-This extensive archive, 1789 to 1938, contains around 1,150 documents and volumes, mainly correspondence, but also including pastoral letters, philosophical treatises, sermons, funerary inscriptions, political papers, accounts, wills, letters of probate, maps, diaries, notebooks, etc. Some documents are in Irish or Latin.
+This extensive archive, 1789 to 1938, contains around 1,150 documents and volumes, mainly correspondence, but also including pastoral letters, philosophical treatises, sermons, funerary inscriptions, political papers, accounts, wills, letters of probate, maps, diaries and notebooks.
+Some documents are in Irish or Latin.
 Where they are in Latin, rough translations are provided in the list.
 The archive has been fully calendared.

 The archive begins with the Roman Catholic Church, still under the influence of pre-Revolutionary European Catholicism, as exemplified in the papers of the émigré Abbé Delahogue.
 It moves through the period of virtual re-establishment of the diocese, under Bishop James Murphy, who had to face challenges from parochial clergy resentful of the dilution of the independence they had enjoyed during the Penal Era.

 The Clogher Diocesan archive of the Church of Ireland is as extensive as, but very different to, the Roman Catholic.
-It contains around 1,500 documents, made up mostly of correspondence, but also including visitation books, ledgers, minute-books, registers, sermons, legal papers, etc.
+It contains around 1,500 documents, made up mostly of correspondence, but also including visitation books, ledgers, minute-books, registers, sermons and legal papers.

 The diocesan archive, though it lacks such drama, provides a useful source for church and local historians.
 Typical of the records are the Visitation Books (DIO2/2), documenting, for example, 'The Annual and Ordinary Visitation of the Rt Honorable and Most Reverend Father in God, Marcus Gervais by Divine Providence Lord Archbishop of Armagh, Primate of All Ireland and Metropolitan and Bishop of Clogher [between 1850 and 1886 Clogher was united with Armagh] held in the parish Church of Clones for the Diocese of Clogher on Thursday the 17th Day of October 1872'.